Italian Game

-The Italian Game is one of the oldest recorded chess openings; it occurs in the Göttingen manuscript and was developed by players such as Damiano and Polerio in the 16th century, and later by Greco in 1620, who gave the game its main line.
+The Italian Game is one of the oldest recorded chess openings.
+It occurs in the Göttingen manuscript and was developed by players such as Damiano and Polerio in the 16th century, and later by Greco in 1620, who gave the game its main line.
 It has been extensively analyzed for more than 300 years.

-The term Italian Game is sometimes used interchangeably with Giuoco Piano, although the latter also refers particularly to play after 3...Bc5.
+The term Italian Game is sometimes used interchangeably with Giuoco Piano, although the latter typically refers specifically to play after 3...Bc5.

 The Encyclopaedia of Chess Openings gives the Italian Game ten codes: C50–C54 for the Giuoco Piano, and C55–C59 for the Two Knights Defense.
 Side lines are covered under C50.

-Main variations

-Black's two main options are 3...Bc5, the Giuoco Piano, and 3...Nf6, the Two Knights Defense.
-They are about equally popular, but the resulting positions usually have a very different character.